developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 * The result set size, when stored in Arrow format, is less than or equal to 20 MB.
 * The query is not executed in Dremio console as a preview.

-## View Whether Queries Used Results Cache[​](#view-whether-queries-used-results-cache "Direct link to View Whether Queries Used Results Cache")
+## View Whether Queries Used Results Cache

 You can view the list of jobs on the Jobs page to determine if queries from data consumers were accelerated by the results cache.